-PLEASE CLICK HERE FOR UPDATED POST ON THE CONCERTA GENERICS.
+PLEASE CLICK HERE FOR THE LATEST POST ON THE CONCERTA GENERICS.

-The same might be true for walk-in pharmacies.
-I don’t know, because dealing with this every month is a headache I don’t want (I take care of this for my husband).
+This might also applyfor walk-in pharmacies.
+I wouldn’t know, because dealing with stimulant refills every month is a headache I don’t want (I take care of this for my husband).
 Filling it four times a year can be hassle enough, now that these generics have been unleashed.
 But it is a lot easier overall!
 Check out my post Tip: Home Delivery of Stimulant Medications.

 To be updated on this topic, please subscribe to my blog in the upper-left corner of the page.